redbeakstudio/scent-device-database/README.md

-# Scent Device Visual Wiki Database
+# Scent Device Database and Visual Wiki

 An open-source database of low-fi and affordable scent devices for use by artists, educators, tinkerers and perfumers, to explore designing and building multi-sensorial experiences with scent.